foundation-ui/usefui.dev/README.md

 - Lot of features indeed, lots and rabbit holes also.
 Don't like that a lot but i'm going to roll with it for now.
   Let's follow that rule: If there are further more obstacles due to S2 itself, i'll switch provider.

+### (08/03/2025)

+- This choice of db provider still bugs me, not that the service isn't good or anything.
+- Here are the providers i'm thinking about, ranked by preference: Vercel PG, Scaleway Dedibox, NextCloud, AWS RDS, Keep S2